Vaios Laschos

 Key Research Contributions

-• Established gradient flow structures for McKean-Vlasov equations
+• Established gradient flow structures that connect to modern diffusion models

-• Advanced exit time risk-sensitive control for cooperative agents
+• Advanced risk-sensitive control for cooperative multi-agent systems

 Teaching & Mentorship